Curriculum Vitae

 Niemiller ML, and Miller BT.
 2006.
 Geographic distribution.
 Eurycea cirrigera.
 Herpetological Review 37: 483.

 Niemiller ML, Glorioso BM, Gray E, Miller BT, Jensen JB, and Keyes T. 2006.
-Pseudotriton ruber ruber (Northern Red Salamander).
+Pseudotriton ruber ruber.
 Size and subterranean aggregation.
 Herpetological Review 37: 438.

 Niemiller ML, and Glorioso BM.
 2006.
 Geographic distribution.
 Rana palustris.
 Herpetological Review 37: 102.